mdivix/Social-Tracker-App/README.md

-# Social Tracker (Digital Wellbeing App)
+# Social Tracker App

-Track online presence and interaction stats of WhatsApp/Instagram contacts with Firebase sync, notifications, charts, and more.
+A digital wellbeing app to track interaction and online presence of friends on WhatsApp and Instagram using Accessibility Services.

 ## Features
-- Firebase login
+- Firebase Authentication
-- Privacy policy screen
-- Online friend alerts
-- Interaction tracking
+- Accessibility Tracking (WhatsApp & Instagram)
+- Chart-based interaction analysis
-- Firebase logs
+- Firebase Database sync
-- Export data
+- Online notifications

+## ⚠️ Disclaimer
+This app uses Accessibility Services **with user permission and consent** to help users analyze their own digital habits.
+It does not collect message content.

-## Unlicensed
+## License
+MIT